capcom6/android-sms-gateway/README.md

 ### Webhooks

-Webhooks can be utilized to get notifications of incoming SMS messages.
+Use webhooks to receive notifications for messaging events (e.g., incoming SMS and MMS).

 Follow these steps to set up webhooks: